-Patients once in a while request more information on how to fix broken teeth.
-This step by step guide lists the typical reasons teeth break and what to do if it happens.
+Once in a while, patients request more information on how to fix broken teeth.
+This step-by-step guide lists the typical reasons teeth break and what to do if it happens.

 Those are just two examples of situations where teeth may split or break.
 Generally, it happens out of the blue.
-Therefore it?s always a good idea to keep yourself updated on what needs to be done in order to fix a broken tooth.
+Therefore, it’s always a good idea to keep yourself updated on what needs to be done to fix a broken tooth.

 Before we get into how to fix broken teeth, here are the most common reasons for teeth to break:

-When you realise that your tooth has broken, call your dentist right away.
+When you realise your tooth has broken, call your dentist immediately.

 While your tooth can break whenever, your dental practice may not be open all day, every day.
-Some bigger practices offer emergency appointments, which could be an option to consider if you can?t get hold of your regular dentist.
+Some more extensive methods offer emergency appointments, which could be an option to consider if you can’t get hold of your regular dentist.

-In the event that you experience pain, you can take an over-the-counter pain killer such as paracetamol or ibuprofen.
+If you experience pain, you can take an over-the-counter painkiller such as paracetamol or ibuprofen.
 Wash your mouth with salt water to help forestall any aggravation.

-In the event that your tooth break has a sharp edge, you can protect your tongue and gums by putting either a bit of paraffin or sugar free chewing gum over the edge of the tooth.
+If your tooth break has a sharp edge, you can protect your tongue and gums by putting either a bit of paraffin or sugar-free chewing gum over the edge of the tooth.
 Apply an ice pack to your mouth to bring any swelling under control.

 Your dentist can propose different strategies for the care of your broken tooth.
-For minor breaks you might be fine to wait two or three days before seeing the dentist, while other circumstances may require urgent treatment.
-In most cases it?s recommended to see the dentist as soon as possible.
+For minor breaks, you might be OK with waiting two or three days before seeing the dentist, while other circumstances may require urgent treatment.
+In most cases, visiting the dentist as soon as possible is recommended.

 The treatment depends upon the character of the break.
-Your dentist might be able to fix a chipped tooth or a small break within a single visit.
-If you have a very small split or splinter, your dentist may only need to lightly polish and clean the tooth, but often a small filling is required.
+Your dentist might be able to fix a chipped tooth or a small gap within a single visit.
+If you have a tiny split or splinter, your dentist may only need to polish and clean the tooth lightly, but a small filling is often required.

 For substantial breaks, your dentist may need to carry out a root canal procedure to relieve you of any pain and combat infection.

-The best way to find out what treatment you will require is to attend an assessment with your dentist.
-The best treatment alternatives for you may depend on the reason for the breakage as well as its character.
-For instance, if the break was caused by a cavity, you may require different treatment compared to somebody who broke their tooth through a fall.
-Both of these can lead to pain and agony if not treated properly.
-After a thorough assessment, your dentist can recommend you the most suitable treatment.
+The best way to determine what treatment you will require is to attend an assessment with your dentist.
+The best treatment alternatives for you may depend on the reason for the breakage and its character.
+For instance, if a cavity caused the break, you may require a different treatment than somebody who broke their tooth through a fall.
+Both of these can lead to pain and agony if not appropriately treated.
+After a thorough assessment, your dentist can recommend the most suitable treatment.